c-blake/bu/doc/vip.md

 The main optimizations here are the basic flow of `pick`, using `cligen/[mfile, mslice]`, not sorting at startup with no query, and not bulk-lower-casing until requested.
-Speed was never The Point in my writing `vip` since my personal use cases are literally 100X smaller than the above and my list gen is already over 4X slower than `vip`.
+Speed was never The Point in my writing `vip` since my personal use cases are literally 100X smaller than the below 22e6 test and my list gen is already over 4X slower than `vip`.
 I just thought I should check that it wasn't "too slow for big sets" & was pleasantly surprised.

 Timing TUIs is *not* easy.
 So, I just did something very approximate.
 For all 4 of these, I just waited until visual presentation happened & hit ENTER.
 I think